 Recent events in Eastern Europe also show that new ideas can sweep away obstacles which had seemed immovable, and just as the darkest hour comes before the dawn, new beginnings can emerge just when we face despair.
-But I do not despair: as someone who has devoted my life to politics and the democratic process, I say with complete and utter conviction that there is no political problem which cannot be solved by men and women who chose to put aside former animosities and work together to find solutions, and who are prepared to act in a spirit of goodwill and trust.
-I say too that the time has come for us too to tear down the walls which separate us and find a new liberty in freedom from hate and freedom from fear.
+But I do not despair, as someone who has devoted my life to politics and the democratic process, I say with complete and utter conviction that there is no political problem which cannot be solved by men and women who choose to put aside former animosities and work together to find solutions, and who are prepared to act in a spirit of good will and trust.
+I say too that the time has come for us to tear down the walls which separate us and find a new liberty in freedom from hate and freedom from fear.

-As the euphoria of recent weeks inevitably fades, it is evident that the countries of Eastern Eruope face difficult and urgent choices.
+As the euphoria fades, it is evident that the countries of Eastern Europe face difficult and urgent choices.
 The outcome is uncertain but the prize is great: we have finally been offered a window of opportunity to make the historic adjustment in the relations between the nations of Europe and the chance to create democratic and stable societies in a reintegrated and peaceful continent.

 Of one thing, I am certain: in the challenges which lie ahead for all of us in Europe, history will not judge us kindly if those in political life fail to make a generous and imaginative response to the demands of the moment.
 Already we hear siren voices, some urging caution, saying that there is nothing we in the West can do to make or mend the situation, others lamenting the passing of old certainties and the grim stability of the past, others still rejoicing in the difficulties of former adversaries.
 What madness!
 We in the West cannot hope to prosper with half a continent in turmoil.
-A tide of change is sweeping through Europe from the Atlantic to the Urals and it will take all our skill and nerve to ride the crest of the wave; those who cling to the rocks will be overwhelmed: we must have the courage to sail on into uncharted waters.
+A tide of change is sweeping through Europe from the Atlantic to the Urals and it will take all our skill and nerve to ride the crest of the world order and, indeed, as a result of the price in nuclear and military costs of the Cold War.